zidsi/classla/README.md

 In case you already have tokenized text, you should separate tokens via spaces and pass the attribute ```tokenize_pretokenized=True```.

-By default CLASSLA uses a rule-based tokenizer - [obeliks](https://github.com/clarinsi/obeliks) for slovenian standard package (ssj) and slovenian jos package (ssj_jos).
-All other packages use [reldi-tokeniser](https://github.com/clarinsi/reldi-tokeniser).
+By default CLASSLA uses a rule-based tokenizer - [obeliks](https://github.com/clarinsi/obeliks) for Slovenian standard language pipeline.
+In other cases we use [reldi-tokeniser](https://github.com/clarinsi/reldi-tokeniser).

 <!--Most important attributes:
 ```